Search for missing Dulce Maria Alavez enters day 8

 A $35,000 reward has been offered for information leading to an arrest in the case.

-Search crews have been scouring Bridgeton City Park in Cumberland County after Alavez disappeared while playing on the swings with her 3-year-old brother Monday afternoon.
+Search crews have been scouring Bridgeton City Park in Cumberland County after Alavez disappeared while playing on the swings with her 3-year-old brother on Monday, Sept.

 The children's mother was sitting in her car 30 yards away with an 8-year-old relative.
 The 3-year-old returned to the car without Alavez.
 The mother reportedly rang up every family member.